michael-timmers/betterTimetable/README.md

 > [!IMPORTANT]
 > Important Notes for MySQL Setup:
 > - On the mySQL Downloader page, it will ask you for which option for the MSI Installer, select the first (though either should be ok).
-> - Upon downloading the Installer, it asks you to select a version to install, select ‘Full’ version.
+> - Upon downloading the Installation Wizard, it asks you to select a version of MySQL to have on your computer, select ‘Full’ version.
 This way you can install WorkBench and the MySQL Command Line Client
 > - DO NOT modify network port during MySQL Setup.
 Ensure it is set to port 3306.
 If not, reinstall MySQL
 > - YOU MUST create a root user with a password during installation.
 Do not lose these details!
 (But if you do then simply reinstall MySQL)